Skip to content

 end

+The results are not as good as with the command line tools, but definitely better than uncompressed images.
 If your images are part of a web page, then you can reduce your page load time by reducing image size.
 To me this was a big deal on my current project.